Refinitiv/Real-Time-SDK/Java/README.md

 Gradle is now used to build RTSDK.
 Gradle can be downloaded from https://gradle.org
-NOTE: Starting release ESDK 1.3.1, please use Gradle version 5.X which supports JDK1.11 and no longer supports JDK1.7.
+NOTE: Starting with SDK version 1.3.1, please use Gradle version 5.X which supports JDK1.11 and no longer supports JDK1.7.

 Refer to the RTSDK Java Installation Guide for more detailed Gradle build instructions than what is described below.